alanmitchell/mini-monitor/docs/source/available-sensor-readers.rst

 to sense the On/Off state of a device. `Analysis North <http://analysisnorth.com>`_ sells an easily-installed motor/pump/zone valve/gas valve sensor utilizing this chip that can interface to the Mini-Monitor through the 1-Wire network.

-The Mini-Monitor hardware components associated with Reader are the CV3 and PS2 components described on the :ref:`hardware` document.
+The Mini-Monitor hardware components associated with this Reader are the CV3 and PS2 components described in the :ref:`hardware` document.
 The Reader returns the current sensor readings for all of the compatible 1-Wire sensors on the network.
 The table below shows the information returned for each compatible type of 1-Wire sensor: